Sylpheo/nibs-ibeacon/README.md

 * Change into the client directory
 * `python -m SimpleHTTPServer 8000`
 * Visit your app at [http://localhost:8000](http://localhost:8000).
+* The database used is on an online heroku application.
+It is configured on the `client/js/config.js` file.
+You can use your own database or use a local database.

 ## Building the Cordova Shell